cdn77/dicc/docs/user/10-config-and-compilation.md

 The compiled container should be a deterministic product of your definitions, so you can safely exclude it from version control.
-But versioning it probably won't hurt anything, either, and at least you'll be able to see changes between compilations.
+But versioning it probably won't hurt anything, either; that way, you can speed up build times, and you'll be able to see changes between compilations.

 ## Obtaining services